Meitei script: Vowel diacritics

+Syllables are written by adding vowel diacritics (cheitap eeyek) to consonants.

 Numerals

-In Meitei religion

-In Sanamahism (traditional Meitei religion), the Meitei letters (including Meitei numerals) are believed to be the divine creations (or the divine manifestations) of the supreme deity in the universe.

 Unicode

-The Meitei script was added to the Unicode Standard in October, 2009 with the release of version 5.2.
+Meetei Mayek (Meitei script) was added to the Unicode Standard in October, 2009 with the release of version 5.2.

-Blocks

-The Unicode block for the Meitei script, called Meetei Mayek, is U+ABC0 – U+ABFF.
+The Unicode block for the Meitei script is U+ABC0 – U+ABFF.

 Characters for historical orthographies are part of the Meetei Mayek Extensions block at U+AAE0 – U+AAFF.

 Software

 Meitei Mayek keyboards and other input methods are available at or supported by: